-Total project costs must include all the costs of running the entire project (excluding the salary or stipend of the applicant) and not just the total for the items for which funding is being sought from the BOU.
-Where the cost of equipment is being sought from the BOU please provide an itemised breakdown (and for other budget headers as necessary).
+Total project costs must include all the direct costs of running the entire project and not just the total for the items for which funding is being sought from the BOU.
+Direct costs do not include the salary or stipend of the applicant, nor items which are not purchased specifically for the project such as a field vehicle (although hire costs and/or fuel for such a vehicle should be included).
+Where the cost of equipment is being sought from the BOU, please provide an itemised breakdown (and for other budget headers as necessary).
 The BOU needs to be able to accurately assess the size of any contribution it may wish to make to a project.